Here is a practical guide on traveling to Croatia with kids. What can you expect? Should you change your mind and go

 Can You Drink The Water In Croatia?

 Yes.
-The tap water across Croatia is perfectly safe to drink with just a few small exceptions (you’ll see signs warning you).
+The tap water across Croatia is perfectly safe to drink with just a few minor exceptions (you’ll see signs warning you).
 Still, if you are worried, bottled water is available everywhere at very reasonable prices.

 What About Buying Diapers And Other Baby And Kid Essentials?

 Coming to Croatia with a baby, Easy peasy.
 Baby essentials are found all over.
 Every small corner store sells wipes and diapers/nappies.
-All supermarkets sell baby food for all ages, and in larger stores like the DM chain, you’ll find organic baby food.
+All supermarkets sell baby food for all ages, and you’ll find organic baby food in larger stores like the DM chain.

 Are There Many Parks Or Playgrounds In Croatia?